 Full height fastening strips also to be positioned within corner forms to provide capability of connecting finishes full height within 4” (100mm) or less of all corner conditions.

-All form units shall be capable of being shipped to site in folded condition to minimize shipping cost and site storage space requirement and be capable of being deployed to installation ready condition by simply unfolding the unit in a single pull motion or pull motion combined with insertion of a single web (at corner condition).
+Shipping and storing costs will be considered when selecting forms.
+The jobsite shall be kept clean and in an orderly fashion.

-EPS foam panels shall be molded with single socket 1” (25mm) wide reversible tooth interlocks positioned in pairs along top of all panels.
+EPS and EPU foam panels shall be molded with single socket 1” (25mm) wide reversible tooth interlocks positioned in pairs along top of all panels.

 Plastic tie inserts are designed to allow for additional reinforcement placement positions to comply with structural design.
 The rebar chair supports are two deep with a loose fit for contact splice connections.